How to Greet People in Samoan

 Si o’u alofa / Si o ta alofa

-Si o’u alofa, which is also expressed as si o ta alofa literally means: my love (the ‘ta‘ has a more affectionate connotation), but the unspoken understanding behind this phrase is that I am offering my love to the person I’m addressing… so basically, my love is for you
+…literally means my love (the ‘ta’ has a more affectionate connotation) but the unspoken understanding behind this phrase is that I am offering my love to the person I’m addressing so basically my love is for you.

 Talofa to Everyone!